Normmatt/F-Zero-Climax-GBA-Translation/armips-Readme.txt

 .pool
 ```

 This directive works together with the pseudo opcode `ldr rx,=value`.
-The immediate is added to the nearest pool, and the instruction is turned into a PC relative load.
+The immediate is added to the nearest pool that follows it, and the instruction is turned into a PC relative load.
 The range is limited, so you may have to define several pools.
 Example:

 ```